 Research Program Fees and Other Expenses

 Once you’ve narrowed it done to a couple summer programs of interest, you should research their fees.
 BCA’s summer program fees are comprehensive, meaning they cover the majority of your expenses abroad!
 Our fees include assistance completing your application and a pre-departure orientation prior to boarding a plane for your summer abroad.
-Then once on-site, our fees cover tuition, accommodation, meals or a meal stipend, orientation, cultural activities, day trips, international medical insurance and emergency evacuation services, and support from your on-site Resident Director.
+Then once on-site, our fees cover tuition, accommodation, orientation, cultural activities, day trips, international medical insurance and emergency evacuation services, and support from your on-site Resident Director.
 This fee also covers your academic transcript, which will be issued after you return home.

-BCA’s summer program fees do not include airfare, passports, personal expenses and any additional travels.
+BCA’s summer program fees do not include airfare, meals (unless otherwise stipulated), passports, personal expenses and any additional travels.
 We’d encourage you to research how much round-trip airfare typically costs to go to your destination, so you can budget accordingly.
 Additionally, US passports currently cost $110.
 If you already have a passport, you’ll need to make sure it’s valid for at least six months after you return from your studies.
 If it does expire during that period, you’ll need to reapply and also pay $110 for your passport.
 Did you know your passport is active for 10 years?
 So good news, you can knock out this requirement early, pay for it now and check it off our to-do list!